smothers/meteor-webpack/README.md

-Seemlessly integrate Webpack with the Meteor build system.
+Seamlessly integrate Webpack with the Meteor build system.

 Build your application with his assets.
 Use hot module replacement (HMR) in development mode.
 Optimize the code in production mode.